viewdo/x-ui/docs/pages/interface/providers.md

 > The Interface Provider System is a way to make UX actions occur without scripting.

-The Interface Provider listens for actions sent through the action-bus and performs those commands.
+The Interface Provider listens for actions sent through actions and performs those commands.

 ## Built-in Provider